T

 • Comfortable hiking boots

-• Bear spray (and knowledge of how to use it)
+• Bear spray (know how to use it)

 • Reusable water bottle